ozzi-/php-app-updater/README.md

 The build ID's determine what ?operation=update will consider then next update.
 I recommend using steps of 10 for every version, this allows adding further in between at any time.

+## updateDB.sh
+Please check the end of line characters used on your OS, you might want to change it accordingly in the sh file.

+## file permissions
+It is recommended to set the following permissions on your webserver for each file (owned by a dedicated - non root - user): createKeyPair.sh 400 createSignature.sh 500 db.json 644 hash 600 index.php 644
+private_key.pem 600
+public_key.pem 644
+signature 644
+updateDB.sh 400

+Thanks to https://github.com/smileBeda for pointing this out!

 ## Security Notice
 Please do not use the provided demo public and private keys.
 Generate your own and keep the private key safe.
 Furthermore add a XSRF protection for the client code.